 You have to look at Mark Henley’s photographs if you want to comprehend a complex circular construct such as International Geneva.
 Henley is the surveyor of its territory, which radiates from a “Palais” at its core and, through a succession of concentric circles, ends with the most dispossessed and disenfranchised people of the world at its outer limits.
 Before reading on, you may want to take a look at his images and let them work their power on you.

-Now that he’s largely done identifying the tribes, documenting their customs and habitats, what will Mark Henley turn his attention to?
+Now that he’s largely done identifying the tribes and documenting their customs and habitats, what will Mark Henley turn his attention to?
 “I think it’s time to try to make sense of it.
 A book, an exhibition maybe.”
 And how would he describe International Geneva?
-“A nice idea” he tells me.
+“A nice idea,” he tells me.
 I press him to elaborate, he yields nothing.
 “Yes, a nice idea,” he repeats.
 I hear it as an encouragement rather than an indictment.